alps-asd/app-state-diagram/README.md

 asd --watch ./work/profile.json
 ```

-Has the ASD document been opened?
+ASD documen appeared?
 Congratulations!
 Press the star in this repository to celebrate. 🌟

 ### Usage